peterkhe1999/CheatSheet/OSEP/README.md

 Function MyMacro()
-    If ActiveDocument.Name <> Nuts("clipboard3") Then
+    'If ActiveDocument.Name <> Nuts("clipboard3") Then
-        Exit Function
+    '   Exit Function
-    End If
+    'End If

     Dim Apples As String
     Dim Water As String